 SUNBEAM 1000hp Restoration Campaign

-The National Motor Museum is restoring the Sunbeam 1000hp World Land Speed Record vehicle with the aim of returning to Daytona Beach for the 100 year anniversary of Sir Henry Segrave’s 203.792 mph land speed record on March 29th 2027.
+The National Motor Museum has successfully restored the Sunbeam 1000hp World Land Speed Record vehicle.
+Our aim now is to return the car to Daytona Beach for the 100 year anniversary of Sir Henry Segrave’s 203.792 mph land speed record on March 29th 2027.

 The rear engine roars again!